tvrfan/EEC-IV-disassembler/README.md

 chip.ico     icon file          (same as Windows above)

-Notes -  SADwin will create a default config file for you on first run,
+Notes -  SADwin will create a default config file (sad.ini) for you on its first run,
-         which you can then setup to your preference
+         which you can then setup to your preference via SADWIN

 ---------------------------------------